Sweet Dreams: The ABC'S of Safe Sleep

 - Babies shouldn’t sleep or nap with adults or other children.
 Sharing a chair, couch or bed with your baby increases the risk of accidental suffocation.

-- Babies are safest when they sleep in the same room as their parents – called room sharing – but not in the same bed.
+- Babies are safest when they sleep in the same room as their parents for the first year of life – called room sharing – but not in the same bed.

 Keep Them On Their Backs